Rojashree-Jayakumar/Rshiny-app--bf591/README.md

 ## Final project BF591- Rojashree Jayakumar

 ### app.R - code for the Rshiny app
-### Preprocessing.R - code for processing the files to csv format
+### Preprocessing.R - code for processing the raw count files.
+Output from this script are stored in the Project directory of this repo
-### Project - directory where the files to be uploaded in the app are stored
+### Project - directory where the files to be uploaded in the app